 Later, in the mid-1500s, Spanish explorers came across the falls.
 Since then, millions of people have come from near and far to see this natural wonder.
 The area surrounding the 275 falls became a UNESCO World Heritage site in 1984 in order to protect it for the enjoyment of millions more.

 Getting to Parque Nacional Iguazú Without a Tour

 Unlike some places we explored in South America, Iguazú Falls was easy to reach without a tour or car rental.
-There are daily buses leaving from the main terminal in Puerto Iguazú every 20 minutes, costing about 170 pesos round-trip, or $8.50 USD (in 2018).
+There are daily buses leaving from the main terminal in Puerto Iguazú every 20 minutes, costing about $8.50 USD (around 1700ARS in 2023).
 Before hopping on a bus, confirm that it is heading to the side you intend to visit!

 We caught the bus further in town and paid for our ticket upon boarding.
 If you are staying a ways from the terminal, ask your accommodation where you can best catch the bus.
-We caught the earliest bus just after 7 a.m. in an attempt to beat some of the crowds.
-After a 45 ish minute drive, we were dropped at the entrance to the park.
+We caught the earliest option just after 7 a.m. in an attempt to beat some of the crowds.
+After about a 45-minute drive, we were dropped at the entrance to the park.

 Exploring Argentinian Iguazú Falls

 Iguazú National Park is open daily from 8 a.m. until 6 p.m. and entrance is not permitted after 4:30 p.m.
 Entry to the park cost 5500ARS for foreigners.
 You can pay with cash or card.
 Make sure to have a passport copy or ID just incase you’re asked to present it.
 There now is an option to choose a time slot and buy tickets online, which sometimes offers a discount.
 Always check the park website for updated hours and prices before your visit.